RLewis627/web_crawler_4990/README.md

 ## Description
 Web crawler used to gather data on word frequencies and rank for 3 different languages
 ### Input
-Ask for user input for the language to check
+Ask the user for input to crawl language or specify the argument in the command line java CrawlerTest -en .. -ru -es else default is an "English" website
-Specify the argument in the command line java CrawlerTest -en .. -ru -es else default is "English"
+Also ask user for # of max pages to visit
 ## Resources
 Resources should be under the lib folder containing our third party libraries, jar files, and APIs. https://jsoup.org/download